Sexx Laws

 Live:

-"Sexx Laws" itself is a song that was built from one of Beck's favorite stage ad-libs: "I wanna defy the logic of all sexx laws" was a frequent war-cry during some concerts in 1998.
-The first time Beck played "Sexx Laws" proper on stage though was on October 6 1999, opening a show in Santa Barbara.
-This was the first of three "warm-up" type gigs that week, and the band previewed a few of the upcoming Vultures songs.
+"Sexx Laws" itself is a song that was built from one of Beck's on-stage ad-libs: "I wanna defy the logic of all sexx laws" was an occasional war-cry during some concerts during the end of 1997 and 1998.

-The band played it again a few days later on October 9 at the HUGE Coachella Festival in Indio, CA. It was the new single, and Beck especially seemed to be having a blast performing it.
-It sounded much fresher than a number of the older songs that night, frankly.
+The song regularly sounded quite fresh and exciting, Beck and the band clearly invigorated by it.
 The Brass Menagerie and his new back-up singers were a great addition.
-(The banjo was a tape, unfortunately.)
 In fact, Beck memorably described singing "Sexx Laws" on stage, "I thought it was interesting performing in front of the horns.
 Makes you want to run for your life and do 300 pushups.
-There's something about the overtones—the sax and trumpet—they're really still a novelty to me."
+There's something about the overtones-the sax and trumpet-they're really still a novelty to me."

 A surprising one-off new arrangement of "Sexx Laws" was performed at the spontaneous "secret" concert at The Largo club in Hollywood on June 16, 2000.
 Having played with Jon Brion, Roger Manning Jr., and Justin Meldal-Johnsen a short improvised set, Beck was about to leave the stage.
 They fortunately decided to quickly add one more song.
 "What should we do?" they wondered.
 Jon Brion suggested "Sexx Laws" and Beck found the suggestion amusing, but was game, despite not having the horn section, banjo, or anything like that!
 It was scaled back to bass, piano, and drums.
 Roger asked what key, Beck said "Whatever" and off they went.
 The sparse arrangement showed off the quality of the song at the core of what is usually a wild, fully-layered performance.

-This "one-off" arrangement may have finally returned, almost 3 years later.
 In March 2003, Beck took Smokey, Justin, Joey and Greg with him to Australia and Japan.
 During the Japan portion of the tour (naturally, that's where the Ginza line is), they played "Sexx Laws" for the first time in a few years.
 Without a horn section, Greg played the main riff on his keyboards.
 The whole song is a bit slower and laidback, not so upbeat, much more soul to it.
-Cool re-working.
+A cool re-working, for sure.

-Since then the song has crept into a few of the European festival sets.
+After that, the song has crept into a few of the European festival sets.
 Beck wrote in his journal from Europe that the fans "like the sexx laws out here, even though it kicks like some saturday morning cartoon jizzy."
-The version I have is just a two minute run through, the first verse and then the chorus out (not the "Neptune's lips" verse).
+Sometimes however, they just did a shortened version of the song (just a verse/chorus quick arrangement).

 Notes: